WENR (AM)

-WENR (1090 kHz) is an AM radio radio station licensed to Englewood, Tennessee, which programs a classic rock format.
+WENR (1090 kHz) is an AM radio station licensed to Englewood, Tennessee, which programs an adult hits format.
 The station broadcasts at a power of 1,000 watts and is owned by Michael R. Beverly.
-Because WENR shares the same frequency as former class I-B "clear-channel" stations KAAY in Little Rock, Arkansas, and WBAL in Baltimore, Maryland, it broadcasts only during daylight hours and is required to sign off at sunset each night.
+Because WENR shares the same frequency as former class I-B "clear-channel" station WBAL in Baltimore, Maryland, it broadcasts only during daylight hours and is required to sign off at sunset each night.

-The station also simulcasts at 105.5 FM 24 hours a day.
+The station also simulcasts on translator station W288EL (105.5 FM) 24 hours a day.

+On March 2, 2026, WENR changed its format from classic rock to adult hits, branded as "105.5 Jake FM".